 While you may emotionally have accepted your extra baggage and learned to love your body through it… there is no doubt that those thoughts in the back of your mind creep up to remind you that the extra weight is taking its toll on your knees, ankles, and feet every time you take the dogs for a walk.

-Here, we’ve compiled 7 of the simplest tips for helping you on your weight loss journey, that I’m personally having success with, after spending 2 years with stubborn weight.
+Here, we’ve compiled 7 of the simplest tips for helping you on your weight loss journey that I’m personally having success with after spending two years with stubborn weight.

 1. Quality Sleep

 I get it… after 6 years of not sleeping through the night, I know how difficult achieving quality sleep can be.
-While you can’t force the kids to stop having needs in the middle of the night, you can do little things to help promote the quality of sleep you experience when you’re able to.
+While you can’t force the kids to stop having needs in the middle of the night, you can do little things to help promote the quality of sleep you experience when you can.

 2. Healthy Breakfasts